 Use the right skin care.

 “If you’re starting with skin that’s healthy, your Botox and fillers will last longer,” contends Dr. Peredo.
 Her medicine-cabinet recommendations include products that contain retinol, hyaluronic acid, peptides and antioxidants.
+“Having good skin care will also help extend your results.
+I recommend using products that promote collagen to strengthen the skin,” she says.
 Ones to try: SkinBetter Science AlphaRet Overnight Cream ($125) and SkinMedica HA5 Rejuvenating Hydrator ($120).

 Be consistent with maintenance.

 According to Dr. Peredo, her patients with regular toxin appointments will develop muscle memory in the treated areas and “eventually end up looking flawless.”
 Another key component to loving your injectable wrinkle-reducer’s results?
 Ensuring you’re seeing a professional who understands the science—and art—of injections.
 “Appropriate dosing of the toxin to the muscle will ensure a full three-month treatment,” says Dr. Liebertz.